HFrajacomo/Draconic-Revolution/Game Details/World_Generation.md

 If you are here, you are probably very curious about Procedural Generation.
 I don't blame you.
 This game pretty much started because of my curiosity on this topic.
 So let's go!

 ## Procedural vs Random Generation
-There is a very common misconceptional about what Procedural Generation actually is.
+There is a very common misconception about what Procedural Generation actually is.
 As a programmer, it's common to think that using a simple *Random()* function a lot of times will eventually generate you a very good world in which you can play.
-That is, indeed, true.
+That is, indeed, true if you have a lot of free time to generate stuff.
 And this is what we call 'Random Generation'.

 Now, for this generation to become *Procedural*, you need to be able to regenerate the same data everytime, given an initial condition.
 A *seed* is a common term for defining a Key value that serves as a global Randomness controller.
 You can replicate an entire world if you just happen to know it's seed.

 **In short, every world has a seed value**.
-Currently, the World Generator supports seeds numbers from 1 to 1 million.
+Currently, the World Generator supports seed numbers from 1 to 1 million.

 Now that we have the World Seed, we can start doing actual Procedural Generation.
 But what are we generating? **We are generating the Heightmaps!** Whenever we use our *Random()* function to generate something, we are generating the height of a certain column of blocks.
 You can see that it's pretty easy to generate a terribly chaotic terrain with that.
 A column of blocks can generate at height 0, while the one just by it's side can be at height 99.
 How do we balance it to generate a smoothly transitioned terrain?